TheSilvered/nest/docs/c_api/c_api-dyn_array.md

 **Description:**

-Pops the last element of the array.
+Pop the last element of the array.

 **Returns:**